cyriimm/bulk-spl-token-dist/README.md

 To run:

-- yarn install
+- npm install
-- yarn start
+- npm start
 - Login with sollet
 - Select a token
 - Select Send